Veridise/veridise-docs/saas/guide/usage.md

 sidebar_position: 2
 ---

-After gaining access to SaaS, you will be able to use Veridise tools available for your organization.
+After gaining access to AuditHub, you will be able to use Veridise tools available for your organization.

 ### Select Project